 For example, perhaps you are contemplating a firm-wide technology upgrade.
-A LOMAS practice management advisor can assist you with your audit of the firm’s existing technology.
+A PRI practice management advisor can assist you with your audit of the firm’s existing technology.
 The PMA can then identify problems, analyze and provide an impartial evaluation of your firm’s needs.

 Or, perhaps you already have a technology proposal from your local vendor, but you’re uncomfortable with it, and are wondering, “Do I really need that file server?”
-LOMAS can review the proposal and provide an impartial evaluation.
+PRI can review the proposal and provide an impartial evaluation.

 In addition to his seven years experience as a law firm administrator, PMA Jerry Sullenberger has more than ten years as an IT consultant and trainer, and is both a Microsoft Certified System Engineer (MCSE) and a Certified Novell Engineer (CNE) among other IT certifications.
 If you have questions regarding software or hardware issues, contact PRI.